ravindersinghghai/spring-boot/README.md

 # spring-boot

-namespace for spring boot applications
+This is a namespace for sprin gboot applications.